mathebuddy/mathebuddy/docs/doc/mbcl.md

 ---

-This document describes the syntax of the _mathe:buddy compiled language (MBCL)_, which can be used to express mathematical based online courses technically.
+This document describes the syntax of the _MatheBuddy compiled language (MBCL)_, which can be used to express mathematical based online courses technically.

 ## Introduction

-MBCL is a JSON-based format defined for the mathe:buddy App.
+MBCL is a JSON-based format defined for the MatheBuddy App.
-Each MBCL-JSON file stores a complete course, defined by the Mathe:Buddy Language (MBL).
+Each MBCL-JSON file stores a complete course, defined by the MatheBuddy Language (MBL).

 MBL is intended to be used by course creators, i.e. humans, while MBCL is a pure computer language.